Budgeting For Beginners: 5 Step Guide

 How to create a simple budget:

-But, if you can only save $50 dollars per month, it’s still a great start.
+Even if you can only save a small amount, it’s a positive start.
 Slow and steady wins the race!

 If you’re spending more than you make, you’ll have to make some adjustments to balance your budget.